BMW 4 Series (G22): Development

-The G22 4 Series was unveiled in concept form as the BMW Concept 4, at the 2019 Frankfurt Motor Show and previewing the next generation of the 4 Series.
-The most notable design feature is the large vertical kidney grille which is inspired by the BMW 328 and 3.0 CSi respectively.
+The G22 4 Series was unveiled in concept form as the BMW Concept 4 at the 2019 Frankfurt Motor Show, previewing the next generation of the 4 Series.
+The most notable design feature are the large vertical kidney grilles, which are inspired by the BMW 328 and 3.0 CSi respectively.
 The grille has a 3D pattern design to give it a more pronounced look.
 Other notable design features of the concept were a pronounced duck-tail spoiler at the rear, thin wing mirrors made from a single piece of aluminium and open headlamps, which have no covering over their 3D lighting elements and are instead embedded into the body of the car.

 Launch

 On 26 May 2020, BMW announced that the G22 4 Series would be unveiled online in June 2020 by posting a teaser image of the range-topping M440i model.
 More than 80% of the design cues from the Concept 4 were carried over to the production version including the large kidney grille which now has mesh inserts and is flanked with two slim LED headlamps and two large air intakes (exclusive for the M440i).
 The rear features wrap around tail lamps and a lip spoiler which is exclusive for the M Sport models.
 The silhouette of the car is similar to the 8 Series with a tapering roof line.
 The rear bumper comes with a diffuser on the M Sport models with the M440i having dual exhaust tips.
 The production version is claimed to have a drag area as low as 0.25 x 2.19 m^{2} for the Coupé.
 On the online unveiling, BMW announced that the worldwide launch of the G22 4 Series would be held in October of the same year.

 At the end of September, BMW unveiled the convertible version of the new 4 Series (G23), with the same technology and engines as the coupe.
 It has a canvas roof, unlike the two predecessors which had a retractable hardtop.